mail us | mail this page

 Updated to 2.4+.
 Slapadd is used to add entries specified in LDIF format to a LDAP database.
 LDAP MUST NOT BE RUNNING WHEN THIS COMMAND IS ISSUED OR SERIOUS DATABASE CORRUPTION MAY RESULT.
 It applied the LDIF to the database determined by the database number or suffix.
 The LDIF input is read from standard input or the specified file (-l argument).

-STOP SLAPD BEFORE RUNNING slapadd is designed to accept LDIF in database order, it does not verify that superior entries exist before adding an entry, does not perform user and system schema checks, and does not maintain operational attributes (such as createTimeStamp and modifiersName).
+STOP SLAPD BEFORE RUNNING slapadd is designed to accept an LDIF in database order, it does not verify that superior entries exist before adding an entry, does not perform user and system schema checks, and does not maintain operational attributes (such as createTimeStamp and modifiersName).

 slapadd [-b suffix] [-c] [-d level] [-f slapd.conf]